tasmota/docs/docs/Blinds-and-Shutters.md

 If possible to avoid any injury on unexpected movement all RELAYS should start in OFF mode when the device reboots: `PowerOnState 0`
 ![](https://user-images.githubusercontent.com/34340210/65997878-3517e180-e468-11e9-950e-bfe299771233.png)

-A maximum of four shutters per device are supported.
+A maximum of four shutters per device are supported on ESP8266.
+The newer ESP32 can support up to 16 Shutters with 32 Relays.
+Nevertheless it might be required to add a GPIO expension board to get enough connectors.

 ![](https://user-images.githubusercontent.com/34340210/65997879-3517e180-e468-11e9-9c44-9ad4a4a970cc.png)

 To enable additional shutters, `ShutterRelay<x> <value>` must be executed for each additional shutter.
 Additional shutter declarations must be sequentially numbered, and without gaps (i.e., second shutter is 2, next shutter 3 and finally shutter 4).